You came here because you’re looking to expand your listening horizons and get a pair of cans that will work with your new Apple device.

 On-Ear: Philips Fidelio M2L/27 High Resolution Headphones

-For those seeking a more premium audio listening experience should check out the Fidelio’s by Philips.
+For those seeking a more premium audio listening experience should check out the Fidelio’s by Philips, which we reviewed previously here.
 Philips is well known in the electronics industry for producing quality, reliable products at respectable prices (unlike others out there that run thousands of dollars).
 The Fidelio’s are true to the Philips name in these regards.

 Sitting on top of the ear these headphones may not provide the best noise cancellation but they make up for it with stellar audio quality.
 Why?
 Well because Philips has been smart enough to put a amplifier in the headphones themselves!